 Diane Friedmanndfriedmann@danville.ca.gov T (925) 314-3378F (925) 838-0548

 Town Council Contact Information

 Town Council meetings are open to the public, and residents are encouraged to address the council on matters of importance.
-The Town Council meets on the 1st and 3rd Tuesday of every month at 7:30 p.m. at the Town Meeting Hall (201 Front Street, Danville).
+The Town Council meets on the first and third Tuesday of every month at 7:30 p.m. at the Town Meeting Hall, 201 Front Street, Danville.

 The FPPC requires each agency to post a single Form 806 reporting additional compensation that officials receive when appointing themselves to positions on other boards, commissions or committees of a public agency, special district, and joint power agency/authorities.
 Each agency must post a single Form 806 listing all paid appointed positions including the date appointed, length of term and stipend amounts.